b23prodtm/acake2php/README.md

     MYSQL_DATABASE:default
     DATABASE_SERVICE_NAME:MYSQL
-    # a host alias or IP address
+    # a hostname or IP address
-    MYSQL_SERVICE_HOST:mysql
+    MYSQL_HOST:mysql

 >Note: Prefixed with *TEST_* they are used by the index.php?test=1 URLs and ./test-cake.sh (--travis)